JFWenisch/elasticsearch-microservice-example/README.md

 ```bash
 docker-compose up -d
 ```

-Your Elasticsearch node will startup now, and after a couple of seconds, you can reach it at `http://localhost:9200/`, Kibana will be running at `http://localhost:5601` and the backend at `http://localhost:8090/`.
+After a couple of seconds, the elasticsearch instance can be reached  at `http://localhost:9200/`, Kibana will be running at `http://localhost:5601` the frontend at `http://localhost:8080/` and the backend at `http://localhost:8090/`.

 To shut down Elasticsearch and Kibana run: